The Boy and the Dog by Seishu Hase, translated by Alison Watts (Scribner)

 Although Seishu Hase is known in Japan for mostly writing Yakuza crime novels, in his book The Boy and the Dog, he has written a story about a dog named Tamon that makes a five-year journey across Japan to find his beloved owner.

 It’s six months after the massive earthquake, tsunami, and nuclear disaster that hit the Tohoku area of Japan on March 11, 2011.
 At a convenience store in Sendai, a man named Kazumasu, sees a ragged looking dog standing on the corner of the parking lot.
-The dog is still there after he makes his purchase.
-The dog was sitting there just staring at him.
+The dog is still there after he makes his purchase, just sitting and staring at him.

-Although their mother seemed to be happy and in good spirits whenever “Kaito” was with her, Kazumasa knew he needed to make more money so he could help out his sister and be able to put their mother in a home.
+Although their mother seemed to be happy and in good spirits whenever “Kaito” is with her, Kazumasa knew he needs to make more money so he could help out his sister and be able to put their mother in a home.
 He accepts a job as driver for a couple of foreign criminals and brings Tamon with him on the job.
-The job goes without a hitch and the foreign thieves believes that Tamon is their good luck charm.
+The job goes without a hitch and the foreign thieves believe that Tamon is their good luck charm.

 Kazumasa’s lucky streak came to an abrupt end.
-Kazumasa and the three foreign thieves were being chased by a group of Yakuza and Kazumasa crashes the getaway van into a wall.
-Tamon and only one of the thieves survives.
-A man named Miguel.
+When he and the foreign thieves were being chased by a group of Yakuza, Kazumasa crashes the getaway van into a wall.
+Only Tamon and one of the thieves, Miguel, survive.

-This is only the start of Tamon’s journey.
-Tamon will travel with the thief to Niigata who plans on stowing on a boat to leave Japan.
-He can’t take Tamon with him and Tamon is then brought home by a man who was training in the Japanese Alps when Tamon chased a bear away from him.
-The runner found Tamon continues his journey and is taken in by a prostitute named Miwa who finds him in the mountains of Shiga Prefecture.
+This is merely the start of Tamon’s journey.
+He travels with Miguel to Niigata, where the thief plans on stowing away on a boat to leave Japan.
+He can’t take Tamon with him so leaves Tamon in a secluded part of a mountain.
+A man who is training in the Japanese Alps is saved by a bear when Tamon chases it away from him.
+Although the runner encourages Tamon to come home with him, Tamon continues his journey.
+He’s is found by a prostitute named Miwa who finds him in the mountains of Shiga Prefecture.

-The day Miwa found Tamon was the day she killed her boyfriend.
+The day Miwa finds Tamon is the day she kills her boyfriend.
 She decides to turn herself in and lets the dog go.
-Tamon is then taken in by a man who lives alone on the mountain but continues his journey south.
+Tamon is then taken in by a man who lives alone on the mountain but he soon continues his journey south.

-In Kagoshima Prefecture, a small boy named Hikaru lives there with his parents.
-The family moved after the devastating quake.
-The experience was such a shock to him as he lost his friend Tamon.
+In Kagoshima Prefecture, a small boy named Hikaru lives with his parents.
+The family moved here after the devastating quake.
+The experience has been a shock to him because he lost his friend Tamon.
 Since then, the boy has been unable to speak.

 Will Tamon and Hikaru ever be reunited?
 Can an animal and human be soulmates?
 Seishu Hase makes you think so.
 The story will make you believe in miracles. ~Ernie Hoyt